puppetlabs/puppetlabs-apache/README.md

 ##### `keepalive_timeout`

-Sets the [`KeepAliveTimeout`] directive, which determines the [TODO: number of seconds?] amount of time the Apache server waits for subsequent requests on a persistent HTTP connection.
+Sets the [`KeepAliveTimeout`] directive, which determines the amount of time the Apache server waits for subsequent requests on a persistent HTTP connection.
 This parameter is only relevant if the [`keepalive` parameter][] is enabled.

 Default: '15'.